tobiashofmann/adt-bundle-builder/README.md

 ## Additional ADT Plugins

 The [DSAG ADT Guide / Leitfaden](https://1dsag.github.io/ADT-Leitfaden/plug-ins/open-source-adt-plugins/#eingabefeld-zur-ausf%C3%BChrung-von-transaktions-codes) lists several ADT plugins worth using.
 Some of those are added automatically to the ADT build.
-These are the plugins: ABAP Cleaner, ADT Extensions, Quick Fixes and Quick Fices for S4 Conversion
+These are the plugins: ABAP Cleaner, ADT Extensions, Quick Fixes and Quick Fixes for S4 Conversion

 ### ABAP Cleaner